blangel/ply/README.md

 ![ply-util: ply clean test](https://github.com/blangel/ply/raw/master/docs/imgs/ply-util-test.png "ply-util: ply clean test")

 * __No xml__ - Ply has no xml configuration.
 Its configuration is simple and familiar; unix-style [properties](ply/tree/master/docs/Properties.md) files.
 Ply even has tools built-in to help you manage your project's properties.
 And yes, just properties files.
 Good old simple key value pairs, no complex syntax or DSL to learn.
-* __Sensible defaults__ - ply uses defaults which are intuitive (i.e., the default _java_ source/target for compilation is the version of the `$JAVA_HOME` jdk).
+* __Sensible defaults__ - ply uses defaults which are intuitive (e.g., the default _java_ source/target for compilation is the version of the `$JAVA_HOME` jdk).
 And because ply has sensible and intuitive defaults starting a new project is as simple as running `ply init`; no copy/paste find/replace necessary!
 * __Easily extensible__ - since _ply_ simply executes scripts (or aliases of scripts; i.e., _clean_, _install_, _test_) changing or augmenting a build lifecycle is just a matter of adding/removing/replacing scripts (or re-aliasing them).
 The default scripts and aliases provided specify a best practice for development but if your project wants/needs to deviate from this approach doing so shouldn't feel like working against the grain.
 And keep in mind, [scripts](ply/tree/master/docs/Scripts.md) are anything executable (bash, perl, ruby, python, ...) so even though your project's written in one language feel free to flex your polyglot-muscles and augment your build process in any language you like!

 Why Another Build Tool?